Reading time: 4 minutes

 While the vast majority of SMSFs comply with the sole purpose test, a significant minority have not heeded the message.

-According to the ATO’s latest SMSF statistics, the sole purpose test represented 9.3% of total contraventions by SMSFs in the year to June 2020.
-The sole purpose test was the fifth biggest source of contraventions by type.
+According to the ATO’s latest SMSF statistics, the sole purpose test represented 9.9% of total contraventions by SMSFs in the year to June 2021, a slight increase.
+The sole purpose test remains the fifth biggest source of contraventions by type.

 Failing the sole purpose test can lead to: